UMAprotocol/UMIPs/UMIPs/umip-179.md

 ### Constructing the PoolRebalanceRoot
 The procedure for constructing a Pool Rebalance Root shall
-1. For each combination of SpokePool and supported token, compute the running balance.
+1. For each combination of SpokePool and supported token:
+    1. Compute the running balance.
+    2. Compute the bundle LP fees.

 ### Constructing the RelayerRefundRoot
 Relayer Refund leaves are produced by aggregating the set of eligible repayment events: